Xlocsinjr/progProject/PROCESS.md

 The domain of both axes were changed to 0.001 since log(0) is not a number.
 - First version of the bar chart has been implemented though it does not yet show any bars.
+- The bar chart now shows bars for countries showing real data.
+The Y-axis does not show ticks which means that the bars do not give any indication to its value.
+Since the function updateBar already works with a "to plot" list, the functionality of adding countries to the bar chart via the world map should not be too difficult to add.
+As of now, the "to plot" list only contain the Netherlands, the United States and China.